 the insulin resistance that's making your pancreas overwork can halt or

 reverse progression to diabetes.
 You're not alone in this.
-There are about
+The American

-57 million people in this country with pre-diabetes.
-Get started today by
+this country with pre-diabetes.
+Get started today by beginning a sensible

 Syndrome.
 People that have three or more of the following